scipion-em/docs/docs/user/tutorials/modelBuilding/a091-importMask.rst

       A. Protocol .
 A: Window to search the protocol.
 B: Protocol form.

--  section
+-  *Input* section

-   -  : Open the browser on the right to select in your computer the path to the previously saved mask.
+   -  *Mask path*: Open the browser on the right to select in your computer the path to the previously saved mask.

-   -  (Å/px): Write the new sampling rate rate value in the box.
+   -  *Pixel size (“sampling rate”)* (Å/px): Write the new sampling rate rate value in the box.

 -  Protocol execution:

-   | Adding specific mask label is recommended in section, at the form
+   | Adding specific mask label is recommended in *Run name* section, at
-     top.
-To add the label, open the protocol form, press the pencil symbol at the right side of box, complete the label in the new opened window, press OK, and finally, close the protocol.
+     the form top.
+To add the label, open the protocol form, press the pencil symbol at the right side of *Run name* box, complete the label in the new opened window, press OK, and finally, close the protocol.
 This label will be shown in the output summary content (see below).
-If you want to run again this protocol, do not forget to set to the .
+If you want to run again this protocol, do not forget to set to *Restart* the *Run mode*.
-   | Press the red button at the form bottom.
+   | Press the *Execute* red button at the form bottom.

 -  Visualization of protocol results:

-   After executing the protocol, press and :math:`ShowJ`, the default viewer, will allow you to visualize the window of the mask ().
-The :math:`ShowJ` window menu () allows to open the selected map in :math:`ChimeraX` graphics window.
+   After executing the protocol, press *Analyze Results* and :math:`ShowJ`, the default viewer, will allow you to visualize the *slices* window of the mask ().
+The :math:`ShowJ` window menu (*File -> Open with ChimeraX*) allows to open the selected map in :math:`ChimeraX` graphics window.

-   -  : :math:`ShowJ`
+   -  *slices*: :math:`ShowJ`

       https://github.com/I2PC/scipion/wiki/ShowJ

 -  Summary content:

    -  | Protocol output (below framework):
-      | ;
+      | *pwem - import mask -> ouputMask*;
-      | .
+      | *VolumeMask (x, y, and z dimensions, sampling rate)*.

-   -  | box:
+   -  | *SUMMARY* box:
-      | : The specific selected path to the mask in your computer should
+      | *Mask file imported from*: The specific selected path to the
-        appear here.
+        mask in your computer should appear here.